- Chapter #1: Overview & Setup

-Once purchased and received the product, MD Redelivery Terminal & Product Server Script is composed by two script:
+MD Redelivery Terminal & Product Server Script is composed by two scripts:

 - MD Redelivery Terminal & Product Server Script: it is the main script, offering both redelivery and product server features.
 This script must always be present inside the device.

 - MD Redelivery Terminal / Mass Redelivery Plugin: is an optional plugin that enables the mass redelivery feature (more details in the corresponding chapter).